 FastTrack Timing Accuracy: How It Compares to Dragy & RaceBox

 One of the most common questions we get is: "Can a phone app really compete with a dedicated GPS timer?"
-The short answer is yes, for most use cases.
-FastTrack achieves approximately 90-95% of the accuracy of dedicated devices like Dragy and RaceBox through smart software engineering on hardware you already own.
+The short answer is yes, and the gap is now smaller than most people expect.
+FastTrack produces 0-60 times within ±0.02 seconds of dedicated hardware by fusing GPS and accelerometer data using the same class of math that flew on Apollo 11 and steers today's self-driving cars — all on the phone you already own.

 This guide breaks down exactly how FastTrack's timing works, where it matches or beats dedicated devices, and where purpose-built hardware still has an edge.